-- The lid that opens to expose the bobbin case and the bobbin itself.
+- Bobbin - The lid that opens to expose the bobbin case and the bobbin itself.

-- Bobbin tension screw.
-These are generally found on the bobbin case of front loading machines.
+- Bobbin tension screw -These are generally found on the bobbin case of front loading machines.

-- And don’t forget to look for the marked oiling points and make sure you have the correct oil for your machine.
+- Oiling - And don’t forget to look for the marked oiling points and make sure you have the correct oil for your machine.
 Some newer machines are sealed units and don't need oiling so double check this before you start squirting oil everywhere.

 Most machines all follow the same path through hooks and tension wheels until they reach the needle.
 The thread must enter the needle from the front to the back and should pull through nicely with a bit of tension but not too tight.

-If you don't have a manual for your machine see these free online resources to download most brands sewing machine manuals.
+If you don't have a manual for your machine, see these free online resources to download most brands sewing machine manuals.

 The lower threads and tension are linked to the bobbin.
 Be sure to check your manual carefully as different machines have different bobbins and casings.
 The bobbin may be inserted from the top or the front of the machine.

-Top loading bobbins go straight into a casing (photo on right) which is attached to the machine.
-Front loading bobbins first go into a case (photo on left) and then that is loaded into the machine.
+Top-loading bobbins go straight into a casing (photo on right) which is attached to the machine.
+Front-loading bobbins first go into a case (photo on left), and then that is loaded into the machine.

 This is generally done by placing your main thread on the spool pin, winding it around a thread guide and across to the bobbin winder.
 All bobbins will have a hole in the top through which you can insert the thread to start it off.

 When the upper and lower threads have been sorted, it is time to join the two together and start learning how to use a sewing machine.
 Read more about how to thread a sewing machine.

 Turn the flywheel (the large round wheel on the right) of the machine towards you.
 It may also be labeled as a hand wheel in your manual.
-This will allow the top threaded needle to travel to the bobbin area.
+This will allow the top threaded needle to travel to the bobbin thread area.

 Watch how easily the upper thread curls around the lower thread and pulls it up to the upper level of the machine.
 Always remember to turn the wheel towards yourself until you can see that lower thread emerging.
 Pull the lower thread out and then keep the threads together towards the back of the machine.

 Always test the machine on a double piece of fabric because sewing seams and making articles for your home will always require fabric doubled.
 You will find that a little extra thickness is much easier.

 - How to Sew a Seam - How to sew a straight seam with a machine

 Congratulations!!
 You have sewn your first stitch line and are ready for more adventures of the sewing kind.
-Luckily no license is required and any mistake can always be unpicked with a seam ripper (unpicker).
+Luckily no license is required, and any mistake can always be unpicked with a seam ripper (unpicker).
 Don't feel bad if you have to learn how to unpick some stitches.
 Even experienced sewers have days when they need to use a seam ripper.

-If you bought your first machine from a reputable dealer there should be how to use a sewing machine lessons available to help you with your new found hobby.
-The lessons often work their way through a sampler book and you will always have that as a reference to your lessons and the stitches and different techniques.
+If you bought your first machine from a reputable dealer, there should be how to use a sewing machine lessons available to help you with your new-found hobby.
+The lessons often work their way through a sampler book, and you will always have that as a reference to your lessons and the stitches and different techniques.

 In addition, my Treasurie sewing blog is filled with specific tutorials for sewing and troubleshooting and can be referenced at any time.

-The sewing for beginners section is a great place to start with lots of links to all my absolute beginner articles.
+The sewing projects for beginners section is a great place to start, with lots of links to all my absolute beginner articles.
 Here are some of the most popular beginner sewing tutorials that may help you on your way:

-- Clip Corners and Curves for Sewing – Step by Step
+- Clip Corners and Curves for Sewing

 - Sewing Pattern Symbols GUIDE

 - Sewing Machine Troubleshooting